alekszemz/react-portfolio-app/README.md

 <br/>
 #Bootstrap

+<p>Discover the ultimate <strong>portfolio app</strong> built with <strong>ReactJS, Bootstrap</strong>, and other cutting-edge technologies.
+This fully-featured app is designed to showcase your work and make it easy for potential employers or clients to contact you.</p>
-Portfolio app with contact form, created and deployed using CSS, React Js, Bootstrap 4, NPM, Git, GitHub pages and more.
-The project includes particles, popup boxes, an auto carousel, a functional contact form and social share buttons.
-To start the contact form working, you need to register on emailjs website and paste your details in the Contact.js component.
-This project was created through learning Andrey Dovganyuk "Build Portfolio App | With ReactJS & Bootstrap" course on Udemy.
-You can see the project live here: https://alekszemz.github.io/react-portfolio-app.
+<p>Built using <strong>CSS, ReactJS, Bootstrap 4, NPM, Git, and GitHub pages</strong>, this portfolio app is designed to be both visually stunning and highly functional.
+Features include <strong>particles, popup boxes, an auto-carousel, a functional contact form, and social share buttons.</p>
+<p>To get the contact form working, simply <strong>register on the emailjs website and paste your details into the Contact.js component</strong>.
+This project is open-source and hosted on <strong>GitHub</strong>, you can see the code and make contributions to it.
+This project was created by learning Andrey Dovganyuk's course "Build Portfolio App | With ReactJS & Bootstrap" on Udemy.
+Check out the live version of the project at https://alekszemz.github.io/react-portfolio-app.</p>

 # Getting Started with Create React App